mario-hess/react-cheeseburger/README.md

 ## Features

 - **CSS-Based Animations**: The animations are implemented entirely using CSS, providing smooth transitions without the need for additional JavaScript-based animation libraries.
-- **Highly Configurable**: Customize the appearance and animation behavior with props, including color, size, stroke width, and animation speed.
+- **Highly Configurable**: Customize the appearance and animation behavior with props, including color, size, stroke width, animation speed and more.
 - **No Dependencies**: No external libraries are required to use this component.
-- **Responsive and Lightweight**: The component is lightweight, responsive, and can be used on any device or screen size.

 ## Installation